maarten-pennings/pico/debugging/readme.md

 Our device is `2e8a:0004` which is confirmed by unplugging the picoprobe and re-inserting it.

+We need to "whitelist" this device in udev.
-We need to create a file `12-picoprobe.rules` ("random name") in `/usr/lib/udev_rules.d`.
+We create a file `12-picoprobe.rules` ("random name") in `/usr/lib/udev_rules.d`.

 ```text
 pi@raspberrypi:~/pico/picoprobe/build $ sudo vi /usr/lib/udev/rules.d/12-picoprobe.rules
 ```

 This is the udev rule I created: I couple the vendor and product id to giving the device "chmod flags" 644 and group id "plugdev", a group that `pi` is member of.